anony462/CoSGW-Co-clustering-Sliced-Gromov-Wasserstein/README.md

-# CoSGW: Co-clustering + Anchored Sliced Gromov-Wasserstein Demo
+# CoSGW: Co-clustering Sliced Gromov-Wasserstein Demo

 This repository contains a compact research demo for matching 3D point clouds with a two-stage pipeline: